mayrop/data-analytics-projects/ai/README.md

 ### Implementation & Code
 Your implementation - containing the three different agents (along with any dependencies, except the Open AI Gym) - should be uploaded to Moodle as a zip-file containing the source code.
 You must provide three separate and executable python scripts/programs named: `run_random.py`, `run_simple.py` and `run_rl.py` which takes as (only required) argument the `problem_id` .
 Each script/program should include training/learning phases (including possible repetitions/episodes of the problem) and output a text file (named after the agent, e.g. "random") with any relevant information.
-Hint: A template will be provided via Moodle.
+**Hint**: A template will be provided via Moodle.

 ### Experiment & Evaluation
 An important aspect of RL is assessing and comparing the performance of agents and different policies.